apenella/go-ansible/README.md

 ## Usage Reference

-The Usage Reference is the resource containing everything you need to effectively utilize the _go-ansible_ library to develop your applications.
+The Usage Reference section provides an overview of the different packages and their main resources available in the _go-ansible_ library.
+Here you will find how to effectively use the library to execute _Ansible_ commands, such as `ansible-playbook` and `ansible`.

-This section provides an overview of the different packages and their main resources available in the _go-ansible_ library.
 For detailed information on the library's packages, structs, methods, and functions, please refer to the complete reference available [here](https://pkg.go.dev/github.com/apenella/go-ansible).

-### Execute
+### Execute package

-The _execute_ package, available at `github.com/apenella/go-ansible/pkg/execute`, provides an [executor](#executor) implementation.
-It manages the execution of external commands, such as `ansible-playbook` or `ansible`, and handles the output of the command execution.
-Additionally, the package offers interfaces for managing command execution and customizing the behavior of the executor.
+The _execute_ package, available at `github.com/apenella/go-ansible/pkg/execute`, provides a ready-to-use [executor](#executor) implementation.
+Additionally, the package defines some interfaces for managing command execution and customizing the behavior of the executor.

 Find below the main resources available in the execute package: